Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

     dotnet restore WebApp-OpenIDConnect-DotNet-graph.csproj
 ```

-### Step 3: Register the sample application(s) with your Azure Active Directory tenant
+### Step 3: Register the sample application(s) with your Microsoft Entra tenant

 There is one project in this sample.
 To register it, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

 <details>